 The Deep Creek system is recognised as an Intermittently Closed and Open Lakes and Lagoons (ICOLL).
 The Deep Creek Entrance Management policy aims at providing Council and the community with a procedure for the management of the Deep Creek entrance when it is in a closed state.
 The content of this policy is based on the findings of the WMA Water Deep Creek Flood Study (2012) and general information found on the Department of Primary Industires 'Management of Coast Lakes and Lagoons in NSW' website:

-The policy is to be implemented by Nambucca Shire Council and other relevant State Government Authorities.
+The policy is to be implemented by Nambucca Valley Council and other relevant State Government Authorities.

 Council in association with the Office of Environment and Heritage and other government agencies has undertaken environmental projects on Stuart Island.
 The projects were targeted for funding as an identified project under the Nambucca River Masterplan.
 The projects involved weed management, rehabilitation and protection of sensitive environmental areas, improvements to boating facilities, bank stabilisation works and creation of artificial fish habitat (reef ball installation).
 The works were completed in 2016-2017.

-The Nambucca River Estuary Management Plan Final Report dated April 2008 is now available for viewing at Nambucca Shire Council or by clicking the link below.
+The Nambucca River Estuary Management Plan Final Report dated April 2008 is now available for viewing at Nambucca Valley Council or by clicking the link below.

 Click on the links below to view the Nambucca River Master Plan and Compendium March 2010